niraj-2022/Circular_Queue/README.md

 # Circular_Queue
-Circular Queue oprations in C language
+This program encompasses different Circular Queue oprations in C language:
+1. Insertion
+2. Deletion
+3. Traverse
+4. Number of elements stored in the queue.